lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Epoch IDE.md

 Epoch is a standalone application based on Eclipse that provides a syntax-directed editor, compiler, and diagram synthesis tool for Lingua Franca programs.

+## Prerequisites

 **Please note that Java version 17 or higher is required to run Epoch.**

+The Lingua Franca compiler also uses certain development packages (e.g., `cmake`, `cargo`, or `npm`) to build the programs it generates.
+We recommend using your favorite package manager to install these, depending on the target you will be using.

 ## Installing Epoch